tavaresc/blog/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.5.1

-* System dependencies
+* System dependencies :
+** Ruby version 2.2.2 or later
+** Rails version 5.2.1 or later

 * Configuration